hoxo-m/githubinstall/README.md

 ```

 The function suggests GitHub repositories.
-If you type '1' and 'Enter', installation of the package will begin.
+If you type '1' and 'enter', then installation of the package will begin.

+The suggestion is made by looking for the list of R packages on GitHub.
+The list is provided [Gepuro Task Views](http://rpkg.gepuro.net).